davidcruy/temp-file-storage/README.md

 TempFileStorage
 ===============

-Easy .NET standard library for handling file-uploads
+Easy .NET library for handling file asynchronous uploads and downloads.

-Just use ITempFileStorage to store your file during uploads, this will return a key for later use, for when you want to save your form.
+Let the client upload a file via ´/upload-file´, send the file-key when you are submitting the form, and retrieve the file from ´ITempFileStorage´ in your controller.
+Or, generate a file in your backend, store the file in ´ITempFileStorage´ and send the key to the client.
+They can fetch it trough ´/download-file´.

-Core package comes with In-Memory storage that is usefull for testing or non-multi server setups.
+Core package comes with In-Memory storage that is useful for testing.
+You can extend with SqlServer storage or Azure Blob storage.

 ### Installing TempFileStorage